 While our researchers are in Greenland to train expedition leaders and/or participate in cruises, they conduct outreach with the local community.

 During an expedition with collaborators in 2024, we participated in many different activities to engage and get feedback from the community.
-We invited a Greenlandic teacher to join our science party for the duration of the cruise, and hosted several other teachers onboard to share the work we were doing.
+We invited a local teacher to join our science party for the duration of the cruise, and hosted several other teachers onboard to share the work we were doing.
 We also worked with an outreach program, Greenland Rising Project, and collaborated to organize several activities with local school children (grades 8-10), including hosting them onboard and visiting their school to share our research.